Hong Kong police, protesters in bloody clashes at shopping malls | DW | 03.11.2019

-At least six people were wounded when a knife fight broke out on Sunday.
+A pro-democracy politician who had part of his ear bitten off was among those injured in a knife fight on Sunday.
 This weekend's clashes marked some of the most violent since political unrest began in the territory.

 Clashes between Hong Kong's riot police and anti-government protesters at a shopping mall turned to bloodshed on Sunday.
 The clashes came one day after violent protests saw police deploy tear gas and water cannon to respond to petrol bombs and fires set alight to streets and metro stations.